KenobySky/tsm-ga-solver/README.md

 If you do not want to install Mercurial you can also [download](https://bitbucket.org/andrelopes1705/tsm-ga-solver/downloads) the repository normally.

+Be sure to read  https://github.com/libgdx/libgdx/wiki/Gradle-and-Intellij-IDEA for extra instructions!

 ### Contribution guidelines ###

 * Writing tests